 If you want to view our changelogs for this particular buying guide, you can do so at the end of this article.

-You can find great 240Hz gaming monitors for around $250 – $350, but if you’re really serious about competitive gaming, you can buy a rapid 390Hz monitor for $500!
+You can find great 240Hz gaming monitors for around $250 – $350, but if you’re really serious about competitive gaming, the following displays are worth the extra cost.

 The Pros: